sslivkoff/tooltime/README.md

 # tooltime
-the goal of `tooltime` is to simplify operations on time representations, including:
-- creation
-- validation
-- conversion
-- introspection
+`tooltime` makes it simple to represent and manipulate many different representations of time

-`tooltime` operates on 4 time datatypes:
+`tooltime` operates on 4 abstract time datatypes:
 |                 | meaning                          | example                       |
 | --              | --                               | --                            |
 | `Timestamp`     | a moment in time                 |  today at 3:03 PM             |